 The surf lessons

-Normally our surf course starts on Sunday for 3 or 5 consecutive days.
-However, we change the schedule if conditions require.
-We do our best to select the best surf days and look at the conditions day by day.
+Our surf courses start on Sunday.
+However, if the conditions require, we can change the schedule.
+We look at the conditions every day and make sure to select the best surf days.
 We don’t use fixed times to go into the water.
-The time of the lessons varies each day and depends of the size of the waves, the sand banks, the surf spot and the tide.
-The exact time of the surf lesson is communicated one day in advance.
+The time of the lessons varies each day and depends on the size of the waves, the sand banks, the surf spot and the tide.
+The exact time of the surf lessons is communicated on the day before.

 For safety reasons, beginner lessons are always on soft foam boards.
 Soft boards are also much better than hard boards for learning the right technique.
 If you have a soft board yourself, it’s no problem to join the lessons with your own board.
 With a hard board it’s only possible to join our intermediate or advanced lessons.

 Our surf school also offers surf lessons for kids, but with a minimum age of 7 years old.
-Our teachers are very experienced with kids and take extra care if it comes to safety.
+Our teachers are very experienced with kids and take extra care when it comes to safety.
 That’s also why it’s not every day possible to give lessons to kids.
-Sometimes the surf conditions are simply too heavy or the currents too strong.
-We therefore recommend booking our 3-day surf course.
-We can then select the best days of the week for the kids.
-It’s always possible to book extra lessons if the conditions allow it.
+Sometimes the surf conditions are simply too heavy.
+For the kids we therefore recommend our 3-day surf course, so we can select the best days of the week.
+And it’s always possible to book extra lessons if the conditions allow it.

 Foz do Lizandro is our home beach where the lessons are usually held.
 However, we can also go to many other beaches depending on the conditions, your surf level and the surf season.

 If you are looking for sunny weather and high temperatures then the best time to visit is from June to September.
 July is the sunniest month and August the warmest with average daytime temperatures of 27°C. As there is nearly always a sea breeze, you usually won’t experience too hot summer days.
 In May and October the weather is cooler but still good, while in April and November there is a bigger chance of some rainy days.